 Did you know, if you twist the top off a pineapple and plant it in the soil, a couple of years later you will have a while new pineapple grow out of that?
 I just love the miracle of nature.

-Pineapple has a tough, waxy skin that is removed before eating the inner, yellow fruit.
+Pineapple has tough, waxy skin that is removed before eating the inner, yellow fruit.
 The tough fibrous leaves are also generally discarded.
 One of the most innovative and exciting uses for these leaves in recent times is as an alternative to leather!
 This is excellent news for animals as we find ever more compassionate and sustainable ways to harness the waste, by-products of the pineapple industry.

 Health benefits of pineapples

 The health benefits of pineapples excite me.
-The best-known benefits is from the bromelain enzyme in pineapple (I believe that pineapple may be the only source of this enzyme).
+The best-known benefit is from the bromelain enzyme in pineapple (I believe that pineapple may be the only source of this enzyme).
 Bromelain is said to break down complex proteins, which helps aid digestion.
 Bromelain is also supposed to have top-notch anti-inflammatory benefits and has been shown to help improve symptoms of arthritis.

 The manganese in pineapple is also known for supporting and strengthing your bones.
 Pineapple contains an impressive amount of this mineral… in fact, one serving is said to contain up to 70% of your recommended daily amount of manganese.

 Pineapple is also said to be great for regulating blood pressure, eye health, and for oral health.
 A bit of a winner I would say.